smikhalevski/json-marshal/README.md

   },

   unpack(payload, options) {
-    // Return an empty set, because payload doesn't contain
+    // Return an empty Set, we'll populate it with hydrated items later return new Set();
-    // hydrated values at this stage
-    return new Set();
   },

   hydrate(value, payload, options) {
-    // Add hydrated items to set
-    for (const item of payload) {
+    // Add hydrated items to the Set for (const item of payload) {
       value.add(item);
     }